With Love (Rosemary Clooney album)

-With Love is a studio album by Rosemary Clooney.
-It was released in 1981 on Concord Records.
-Unlike many of her Concord albums, it mixes contemporary pop (from writers like Billy Joel, Melissa Manchester and Marvin Hamlisch) with traditional pop standards.
-On the LP, the A side featured four contemporary pop songs, while the B side was a more typical jazz and cabaret set featuring a bossa nova, two Broadway theater standards, and two 1940s pop standards.
+With Love is a studio album by Rosemary Clooney released in 1981 on Concord Records.
+Unlike many of her Concord albums, it mixes contemporary pop (from writers like Billy Joel, Melissa Manchester, and Marvin Hamlisch) with traditional pop standards.
+On the LP, the A-side features four contemporary pop songs, while the B-side is a more typical jazz and cabaret set featuring a bossa nova, two Broadway theater standards, and two 1940s pop standards.